s-araromi/smart-device-data-analysis-bellabeat_casestudy/README.md

    - Key statistics were calculated, such as the average number of steps taken per day, average sleep duration, and correlations between various health metrics like weight and steps.

 3. **Visualizations**:
-   - The following visualizations were created to help identify trends and relationships:
+   - The following visualizations among others were created to help identify trends and relationships:
      - **Total Steps vs Calories Burned**: Shows a positive correlation between steps taken and calories burned.
      - **Activity Intensity vs Calories Burned**: Demonstrates that higher intensity activity results in higher calories burned.
      - **Total Time in Bed vs Total Minutes Asleep**: Highlights users’ sleep efficiency by comparing time in bed and actual sleep time.